Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

-The same characterization of a C-SPA is performed with identical measurement setup.
-The C-SPA is implemented by embedding the SNAIL array at the current antinode of a half-wave transmission line resonator, with a large coupling capacitance at port 1 and a small coupling capacitance at port 2.
-For a fair comparison, the resonance frequency, linewidth and 3-wave mixing strength of these two devices are designed to be nominally identical.
-The resonance frequencies of both the F-SPA and the C-SPA are designed to be between 4.5~GHz and 5.5~GHz such that their pump frequencies, between 9.0~GHz and 11.0~GHz, are within the pass band of the microwave components on the output line.
+For a fair comparison, the resonance frequency, linewidth and three-wave mixing strength of the C-SPA and the F-SPA are designed to be nominally identical.
+The resonance frequencies of both devices are designed to be between 4.5~GHz and 5.5~GHz such that their pump frequencies, between 9.0~GHz and 11.0~GHz, are within the pass band of the microwave components on the output line.
 Due to fabrication uncertainty, the linewidth of the C-SPA turned out in the range of 60 to 90~MHz, approximately a factor of two smaller than that of the F-SPA.
-This would result in about 6~dB lower pump power required for the same 20~dB gain.
+This would result in about 6~dB lower pump power required for the same 20-dB gain.

+We perform identical characterization measurements on the two amplifiers using the same experimental setup.
 As shown in Fig.~\ref{fig:data}(a), the F-SPA requires 20 to 25~dB less pump power than the C-SPA to generate 20~dB gain across the full operating range.
 The F-SPA shows higher $P_{1\mathrm{dB}}^\mathrm{out}$ due to its larger linewidth compared to the C-SPA.
-Overall, the F-SPA achieves an average power efficiency of $\eta_p = 3 \times 10^{-3}$, which is 30 dB better than the C-SPA and consistent with the 27 dB improvement predicted by our linear circuit simulation.
+Overall, the F-SPA achieves an average power efficiency of $\eta_p = 3 \times 10^{-3}$, which is 30 dB better than the C-SPA and consistent with the 27-dB improvement predicted by our linear circuit simulation.

 The pump leakage power, as plotted in Fig.~\ref{fig:data}(b), is on average -113~dBm for the F-SPA and -77~dBm for the C-SPA.
-This dramatic 36~dB improved suppression in pump leakage on the F-SPA originates from the combination of the improved pump coupling efficiency and the reflectivity from the signal-port filter.
+This dramatic 36-dB improvement in suppression of pump leakage on the F-SPA originates from the combination of the improved pump coupling efficiency and the reflectivity from the signal-port filter.

-It is worth pointing out that the pump for a typical 3-wave-mixing JPA could fall outside the band of the circulators between the signal source and the JPA.
-The out-of-band reverse isolation of the circulators are generally not optimized.
+It is worth pointing out that the pump for a typical three-wave-mixing JPA could fall outside the band of the circulators between the signal source and the JPA.
+The out-of-band reverse isolation of the circulators is generally not optimized.
 It is therefore of practical advantage to suppress pump leakage at the device level instead of relying on external components.